Mitchell’s Satyr Butterfly Facts

 This species possesses an average wingspan of roughly 1.75 in (4.45 cm).
 The coloring predominantly includes a light brown.
 A distinctive series of eyespots also appears in the lower regions of both sets of wings.

 As caterpillars, the Mitchell’s Satyr Butterfly also feeds on several varieties of sedges.
 However, it remains unclear whether the adults consume food or water.

 Mitchell’s Satyr Butterfly Habitat and Protected Status

-The Mitchell’s Satyr Butterfly is officially a species under protection by the U.S. Fish and Wildlife Service.
-In fact, it is illegal to harm or interfere with it in any manner.
-Furthermore, all 15 of the remaining habitats that experts know of are now under protection and constant monitoring.
+The beautiful butterfly is officially a species under protection by the U.S. Fish and Wildlife Service.
+In fact, it’s also illegal to harm or interfere with it in any manner.
+Plus, all 15 of the remaining habitats that experts know of now remain under protection and constant monitoring.